 Yes, the course is marketed towards beginners and has a lot of training so you won't feel lost.
-Althought the training is somewhat outdated, you will be able to learn the basics.
+The training is very basic so it is easy to understand.

-Is this the best affiliate marketing course available?
+Is the Wealthy Affiliate the best affiliate marketing course available?

-The short answer - no. There are better alternatives and please see my review for what my suggestions are.
+No, the Wealthy Affiliate is definitely not the best affiliate marketing course available.
+There are better alternatives and please see my review for what my suggestions are and why.

 Can you really make money with Wealthy Affiliate?